CxK

-CxK is an unofficial name given to a family of multiple units produced by CAF for Ireland and Auckland.
+CxK is an unofficial name given to a family of multiple unit trains produced by CAF for Ireland and Auckland.
 There are four types in operation, and they are the main suburban and commuter trains in Ireland.
 The name derives from NI Railways "C3K" and "C4K" classes.

 Northern Ireland

 NI Railways, the state-owned rail operator in Northern Ireland, has fully replaced its fleet of DEMUs with CxK types.

 Class 3000

 The Class 3000 was the first new train type purchased by NIR for two decades, to replace the increasingly obsolete NIR Class 80 units that had been in service since the mid-1970s.
 The £80m order, the largest in NIR's history at that point, was signed in 2002, with the first unit delivered in 2004.
 The 23 three-car units enabled NIR to withdraw most Class 80 units.
 It is the main passenger train type in Northern Ireland, and operates on most routes.
 The first six units have CAWS to allow operation in the Republic of Ireland.